Ruth Metzler: After politics

 She published the memories of those years under the title "Grissini & Alpenbitter", 2004, ISBN 3-85882-388-0.
 She taught between February and July 2004 at the University of St. Gallen a class called "Gestaltungsmöglichkeiten in der Politik" which can be translated as "scope for design in politics".
-Since April 2005 she has been working for the Swiss pharmaceutical company Novartis.
+Since April 2005 she has been working for the Swiss pharmaceutical company Novartis.In 2006 she headed Investor Relations at the Novartis headquarter in Basel and left the company in 2010.

+Since 2010 she owned the consulting firm Metzler Strategie, Führung, Kommunikation AG in Appenzell.

+In May 2011 she became chairwoman of the board of the export promotion agency Switzerland Global Enterprise.
+She has also served on the boards of AXA Switzerland, where she sat for fourteen years, six of them as vice-chairwoman, until stepping down in April 2026 to concentrate on her role at Swiss Olympic, where she was elected president in 2024.